TxtDot/dalet/specification/main.md

 ## References

 [^1]: In the first versions only.
-Detranslation is planned for the future for the sake of devtools.
+Decompilation is planned for the future for the sake of devtools.